SeyyedKhandon/branch-db-state-switcher/README.md

 # DB_NAME="your database's name"
 # DB_USER="your database's username"
 # DB_PASSWORD="your database's password which usually on local is empty"
+# SAFE_RESTORE_MODE="true or false" # By default if you dont provide anything, it is true, so before any restore command, it will take safemode backup.
+If you want to turnoff this feature, just set it's value to false.

 # For example:
 DOCKER_IMAGE_NAME=myproject-db
 DB_NAME=my_db_name
 DB_USER=admin
 DB_PASSWORD=
+SAFE_RESTORE_MODE=true
 ```

 **Note**: How to get the docker name?
 There are various ways to do it: